By Shawn Callaghan-Diaz

 We spoke about two of her clients, each of whom has grown children, but very different goals for re-creating spaces for their changing families.

-One couple put their home on the market last spring, once their children had finished graduate school and they were ready to downsize.
+One couple put their home on the market last spring, once their children had finished graduate school and they were ready to downsize and move to senior living apartments.
 Although their house has large family spaces, generous bedrooms, and an ideal cul-de-sac location, potential buyers couldn’t visualize how to incorporate the central kitchen into the rest of the house.

 Jennifer came up with a creative plan to switch the seating and working ends of the kitchen, widening an existing doorway to the family room, and adding French doors to the beautiful (yet oft-unused) formal living room.